IBM/AI-on-Power-Level3/docs/index.md

 ## Generative AI and LLMs overview

-Large language models (LLMs) and generative AI (gen AI) have revolutionized industries by enabling machines to understand, generate, and interact with human language in ways never seen before.
+Large language models (LLMs) and gen AI have revolutionized industries by enabling machines to understand, generate, and interact with human language in ways never seen before.
 They have disrupted the market by:

 * **Boosting productivity**: LLMs streamline workflows by handling complex tasks, like writing, summarizing, and translating, allowing professionals to focus on more strategic, creative efforts.